ghjwp7/pypevue/README.rst

 required the `SolidPython` module, but this version does not.]

 Obtain files pypevu.py, pypevu.codeBase.scad, __init__.py,
 baseFuncs.py, and a script file for the drawing you wish to make.
-For script-file examples, see the files in the examples directory whose names start with "eg-".  **For details about how to write scripts, see the LibreOffice file docs/pypevu.dox.odt or PDF file docs/pypevu.dox.pdf.**

 Running the program
 =====================